ScreamingHawk/email-account-management/README.md

 6. Copy the records shown into your DNS hosted zones
 7. Refresh the page and your domain should be listed as `Verified`

-**Test it worked!**

-1. Click on the check box next to your domain
-2. Click `Send a Test Email`
-3. Enter a `From` email prefix.
-This can be anything, even if there is no associated address
-4. Enter a `To` email address that you have access to
-5. Enter a `Subject`
-6. Click `Send Test Email`
-7. Check your email

 #### Email Verification

 1. Log in to the [AWS Console][4]